 The No-Touch Technique adheres to many of the practices associated with standard surgical sterility.
 Patients are placed on an oral fluoroquinolone for three days prior to the procedure and instructed to scrub the lower abdomen and genitals twice daily with chlorhexidine soap.
 Vancomycin and gentamicin are administered intravenously two hours prior to the start of the procedure.
 The lower abdomen and genitals are shaved, followed by a 5 minutes chlorhexidine/alcohol (Chloraprep).
-Surgical drapes are placed, followed by a Vi drape over the genitalia; The penis and scrotum are delivered through a small fenestration of the Vi drape and a capped Foley catheter is inserted int the bladder.
-An incision is made in the penoscrotal raffe and the dissection is carried down through the through the subcutaneous tissues to the level of Bucks fascia.
+Surgical drapes are placed, followed by a Vi drape over the genitalia; The penis and scrotum are delivered through a small fenestration of the Vi drape and a capped Foley catheter is inserted in the bladder.
+An incision is made in the penoscrotal raphe and the dissection is carried down through the subcutaneous tissues to the level of Bucks fascia.
 A Scott retractor is employed with blunt hooks to maintain exposure.

 At this point, the No-Touch principles are employed.
 The procedure is halted and all of the surgical instruments used thus far, including the Bovie, are removed from the surgical field and considered contaminated.
 All surgical gloves are changed.
 The 3M #1012 drape is used to losely drape the operative field.
 A small fenestration is made in the drape and blunt hooks are used to retract and secure the cut edges of the drape to the edges of the skin incision.